 Top tips to lower or avoid high blood pressure

-Professor Graham MacGregor, Chairman of the Blood Pressure Association, says: "If you’ve been prescribed blood pressure-lowering medicines by your doctor, then it’s really important you take them.
+Professor Graham MacGregor, Chair of Blood Pressure UK, says: "If you’ve been prescribed blood pressure-lowering medicines by your doctor, then it’s really important you take them.
 Far too many people stop taking their medicines when they see their numbers going down, so their blood pressure goes up again and with this their risk of stroke and heart attack.

 "Some people may be put off taking their medicines because of side effects, but the trick is to be persistent with any new medicine, giving your body at least six weeks to adjust if the side-effects aren’t intolerable.
 If the medicines are still unbearable after this time, then go back to your doctor, as there are literally hundreds of medicines to choose from."

-The Blood Pressure Association recommends five top tips to lower blood pressure, which can help some people to avoid developing high blood pressure, and for those already taking medicines, can reduce the amount they need to take:
+To help you get started, here are some of Blood Pressure UK’s to lower blood pressure, which can help some people to avoid developing high blood pressure, and for those already taking medicines, can reduce the amount they need to take

 - 1. Cut down on salt – this is the quickest way to lower blood pressure.
 Don’t add it to your food, check food labels, and aim to eat less than 6g (a teaspoon) of salt a day.
 Watch out for hidden salt in foods like bread and cereals.